 The submission seeks to provide Stoke-on-Trent City Council, the local planning authority (LPA), with robust and well documented evidence to enable the LPA to designate the area of grassland, hedgerows and trees, to the south–west of Thistley Hough Academy, and known locally as ‘The Croft’ (also referred to as the Lower Croft) as a Local Green Space (LGS).

 The importance and benefits of local green space for our health and well-being has been widely recognised by both national and local government for a number of years.
-This is particularly relevant currently when COVID-19 social distancing requires large accessible open spaces for people to exercise in.
+This was particularly relevant currently when COVID-19 social distancing required large accessible open spaces for people to exercise in.
 This reassessment of the community use of urban open space highlights The Croft as an essential resource.

 Structure of this report